 The City has portions of three school districts within its corporation limits, the largest of which being Canton City Schools.
-The Canton City School District is nearing the end of a Design for the Future program that will replace nine elementary schools, one middle school, and renovate the majority of the other buildings.
-The \$176 million dollar program is being funded through state and local dollars.
+The Canton City School District has substantially completed a Design for the Future program that will replace nine elementary schools, one middle school, and renovate the majority of the other buildings.
+The \$176 million dollar program has been funded through state and local dollars.
 The City also has one four-year college, Malone College, located entirely within its corporate limits and has numerous colleges within commuting distance.